citp/privacy-policy-historical/i/in/ins/instantssl.com.md

 A cookie is a piece of data stored on a computer's hard disk containing information about the owner.
 Comodo employ the use of cookies to gauge success of internal marketing campaigns and within the use of the Referrer programs.
 Such cookies contain no personally identifiable information.
 Our partners may also use cookies.
 Comodo do not exercise any access or control of such cookies.

 **Log Files**
-Comodo use log files comprising of IP addresses to analyse trends, administer the site, track movements throughout the site, calculate the number of document and file downloads, and gather broad demographic information for aggregate use.
+Comodo use log files comprising of IP addresses to analyze trends, administer the site, track movements throughout the site, calculate the number of document and file downloads, and gather broad demographic information for aggregate use.
 IP addresses are not linked to personally identifiable information.

 **Sharing**
 Comodo will share aggregated demographic information with our partners.
 This is not linked to any personal information that can identify any individual person.